SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 San Francisco Bay Ferry

-The cheapest and easiest form of payment on the SF Bay Ferry lines is the Clipper card.
+The cheapest and easiest form of payment on the SF Bay Ferry lines is Clipper

-The SF Bay Ferry offers a Short Hop ferry ride from Pier 41 to the downtown SF terminal (and vice versa) for just $1.00 on Clipper or $1.25 with a paper ticket.
+The SF Bay Ferry Short Hop ferry ride from Pier 41 to the downtown SF terminal (and vice versa) is just $1.00.

 Angel Island Tiburon Ferry